 In general, diamonds with fewer inclusions and blemishes will have a better clarity rating.
 This increases their brilliance and value.
 Diamonds with clarity grades VVS1 through SI2 have slight inclusions that may be visible to varying degrees under 10 x magnifications, but are generally not visible to the unaided eye.
 Diamonds with I1 clarity ratings contain inclusions that are easily seen under 10 x magnifications and may be visible to the unaided eye.
 Diamonds with I2 and I3 clarities have major inclusions that are easily seen without magnification.

 Often times the inclusions are microscopic diamonds that were absorbed by the larger crystal before the diamond was carried to the surface of the Earth.
-The quantity, size, color, location, orientation, and visibility of inclusions all affect the final clarity grade of a diamond.
+The quantity, size, color, location (position), orientation and visibility (nature) of inclusions all affect the final clarity grade of a diamond.
 Diamonds with no or few inclusions are considered particularly rare and highly valued.